antaresproject/docs/docs/services/twig.md

 url_external($to)
 ```

-Provides the URL address that contains the domain connected with the application.
+Provides the url address containing the domain connected with the application.

 ### remote_select